masciugo/genealogy/README.md

 * **Level 1.** (default) checks are based on the pedigree (e.g., an individual cannot have ancestors as children).
 Leave it blank or initilize with option `{ineligibility: :pedigree}`
 * **Level 2.** checks are based on pedigree and on individual dates, birth and death, in combination with life expectancy ages and procreation ages (see [here](#limit_ages) to change them).
 Initilize with option `{ineligibility: :pedigree_and_dates}`

 When ineligibility is enabled, before altering the pedigree, ineligible methods will be invoked to get the list of ineligibles individuals.
-For example during `peter.add_father(paul)` genealogy checks that paul is not among the list returned by `peter.ineligible_fathers`. **Be aware that ineligibles methods help users to avoid many conceptual errors but not all: besides their output list some other individuals may be ineligibles according to other and more complex lines of reasoning.**
+For example during `peter.add_father(paul)` genealogy checks that paul is not among the list returned by `peter.ineligible_fathers`.
+Please read [here](http://www.rubydoc.info/github/masciugo/genealogy/master/Genealogy/IneligibleMethods#ineligible_children-instance_method) for a detailed description of each ineligible method and/or run `rake spec[ineligible]`. **Be aware that ineligibles methods help users to avoid many conceptual errors but not all: besides their output list some other individuals may be ineligibles according to other and more complex lines of reasoning.**

 ### Scope methods
 Scope methods are class methods of your *genealogized* model and return list of individuals. `YourModel.males`, for example, returns all males individuals and `YourModel.all_with(:father)` returns all individuals that have a known father.